Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/10 Chapter-8 The Village Of Krezk.md

 #### Roleplaying the Abbot

-[[/5.
-Mechanics/Bestiary/Npc/The Abbot (COS).md|The Abbot]] believes he is righteous.
+[[5.
+Mechanics\Bestiary\Npc\The Abbot (COS).md|The Abbot]] believes he is righteous.
 He regrets transforming the Belviews into horrid mongrelfolk, and he considers their imprisonment to be necessary, to contain their madness.
 With regard to Strahd's bride, he believes that she is the key to freeing the land from its curse.
 The insane Abbot can't be convinced otherwise.

-[[/5.
-Mechanics/Bestiary/Npc/The Abbot (COS).md|The Abbot]] shares his beliefs openly, claiming that his decisions are based on the Morninglord's guidance.
+[[5.
+Mechanics\Bestiary\Npc\The Abbot (COS).md|The Abbot]] shares his beliefs openly, claiming that his decisions are based on the Morninglord's guidance.
 He will give visitors a tour of the abbey if they seem friendly, but he turns hostile if they threaten him or his charges.

 #### Treasure

 The golden sun disk hanging above the fireplace is worth 750 gp.
-Taking the disk off the wall reveals a niche that contains a [[/5.
-Mechanics/Items/Potion Of Superior Healing.md|potion of healing (superior)]] in a crystal and electrum flask (worth 250 gp).
+Taking the disk off the wall reveals a niche that contains a [[5.
+Mechanics\Items\Potion Of Superior Healing.md|potion of healing (superior)]] in a crystal and electrum flask (worth 250 gp).
 Four gold candelabras (worth 250 gp each) rest atop the table.

 #### Fortunes of Ravenloft